 Fragmented Landscapes

-Following on from acclaimed exhibitions of his work at Paris’ Musée Bourdelle and Musée de l’Orangerie in 2023, Philippe Cognée is presenting his latest interpretation of landscapes TEMPLON Paris.
+Following on from acclaimed exhibitions of his work at Paris’ Musée Bourdelle and Musée de l’Orangerie in 2023, Philippe Cognée is presenting his latest interpretation of landscapes at TEMPLON Paris.

 Forests, fields and sea views convey the power of his practice, his unconditional love for the medium of painting and his caustic view of our disenchanted era.